dshiv15/Airport-Management/README.md

-Airport-Management
+🛫 Airport-Management System 🛬

+Welcome to Airport-Management, a robust console-based application built in C that simulates the core operations of an airport.
+This project provides functionalities to manage flights, passengers, and airport resources — all through a clean, efficient interface.

-Overview
+Project Overview
-Airport-Management is a C language-based software application designed to simulate and manage key operations in an airport environment.
-This system facilitates flight scheduling, passenger management, and resource allocation to ensure smooth airport operations.

-Ideal for educational purposes or as a foundational project, it demonstrates core concepts in systems programming, data management, and process automation using C.
+Managing an airport involves juggling multiple complex tasks like scheduling flights, handling passenger data, and allocating resources efficiently.
+This project aims to model those operations in a simplified yet effective way using the C programming language.
+It is ideal for students, developers, and aviation enthusiasts interested in systems programming and real-world problem solving.

-Features
+Key Features

+Flight Management
-Manage flight schedules: add, update, and delete flights
+Add, update, and delete flight schedules with ease.

+Passenger Management
-Passenger details tracking and booking management
+Track passenger information and booking details.

-Allocation and management of airport resources such as gates and runways

-Console-based interface for easy operation

-Data persistence using file handling
+Resource Allocation
+Manage gates, runways, and staff assignments to optimize airport workflow.

+Persistent Data Storage
+Uses file handling to save and retrieve data between sessions.

+User-Friendly Console Interface
+Navigate through options with clear prompts and intuitive menus.